-When it comes to advertising your business, it's imperative that you know who your "target audience" is, and how to reach them.
-While it's important to reach as many people as possible, and it often seems like focusing only on certain segments of the population is limiting, you need to be "direct."
-Directly reaching those interested in your product or service will ultimately put more money in your pocket.
+Target audiences help businesses advertise more efficiently as you know who your target audience is and how to reach them.
+While it's important to reach as many people as possible, and it often seems like focusing only on specific segments of the population is limiting, you need to reach potential consumers directly.

 Let's say the goal is to sell a product to working mothers.
 The advertising methods might employ digital and social media platforms and may have an energetic and empathetic tone.
-A better approach for reaching retired seniors is a marketing campaign using print ads in newspapers and magazines that carry a more subtle and relaxing tone.
+A better approach to reaching retired seniors is a marketing campaign using print ads in newspapers and magazines that carry a softer and more relaxed tone.